kahshiuhtang/Chess/README.md

 - ChessAI - AI that uses functions built from ChessGame
 - AI - AI using python-chess library
+  - Uses PostGreSQL to store moves to prevent recalculating
 - ChessPieces - Functions that maintain game state in chess game
 - ChessGame - Main handler for maintaining the chess game, works with ChessPieces functions